AZubaidi/trouvaille/README.md

 _What is your app?
 Brief description in a couple of sentences._

 Trouvaille is how you find your next travel destination.\
-Narrow down destination points that you didn't know you wanted through quick human-readable questions (e.g. urban vs. rustic).\
+Narrow down destination points that you didn't know you wanted through quick photo 1v1s.\
 Every destination point will have images to help you choose based on how you feel.\
-You can log-in to save favourite destination points that are interesting to you.\
+You can log-in to save pin destination points that are interesting to you.\
 Hopefully this will help you realize what type of destination points you are attracted to, through the pattern of saved points.

 ### Problem